tkenning/dev.na.bambora.com/source/docs/guides/recurring_payment/index.md

 **Caveat:** The callback is made over HTTPS using TLS 1.0 (rather than TLS 1.2).

 ### Testing redirects
-You may find it helpful to use tools that allow you to inspect and debug webhook requests like [PutsReq](http://putsreq.com) helpful while testing.
+You may find it helpful while testing to use tools that allow you to inspect and debug webhook requests like [PutsReq](http://putsreq.com).